Fiamma Nirenstein: Journalism

-Nirenstein is a leading columnist for the conservative Italian daily "Il Giornale".
-From 1991 to 2006, she has been correspondent from Israel for "La Stampa" daily and the Berlusconi-owned "Panorama" weekly.
+Nirenstein is a leading columnist for the conservative Italian daily il Giornale.
+From 1991 to 2006, she was the correspondent from Israel for La Stampa daily and the Berlusconi-owned Panorama weekly.
 She also wrote for the newspaper Grazia and was the founder of the monthly Rosa.

-She is the author of thirteen books in Italian and seven in English.
+She is the author of seventeen books in Italian and thirteen in English.
 In Italy, Nirenstein has introduced and prefaced Bernard Lewis, Natan Sharansky and Ruthie Blum.
 She has been granted over twenty awards for her literary and journalistic activity.

-Nirenstein started her career in 1977 and has been a columnist and correspondent for all major Italian magazines (Panorama; l'Espresso; Epoca).
+Nirenstein started her career in 1977 and has been a columnist and correspondent for some major Italian magazines (Panorama; l'Espresso; Epoca).
 Nirenstein contributed to The New York Sun, to the Commentary magazine and has written for the Moment magazine.

 Since 1998, she predicted the first terrorist threats in bin Laden's speeches and the suicide bombings of Islamic extremist.